jbilcke/chatbotify/README.md

 ## Known bugs

 - if we type "oh" as romeo, the response is from romeo too..

+## Wishlist

+- oh! that would be nice to reproduce the voice of the living / deceased with this: https://github.com/andabi/deep-voice-conversion
 - we should be able to split the conversation into small parts
 - maybe the bot should speak alone after some silence?
 - use the history of the conversation for better matching the "mood"